Florida's largest school district votes in favor of mask mandate, defies governor – KION546

 Hillsborough County Public Schools also approved a mask mandate Wednesday in a 5-2 vote.
 The mandate allows for parents to opt out only in medical situations.

-During the nearly five-hour-long emergency meeting, over 300 more cases of Covid-19 were reported in the school district, according to its Covid-19 dashboard.
-More than 530 teachers and 1475 students have tested positive for Covid-19.
+During the nearly five-hour emergency meeting, more than 300 additional cases of Covid-19 were reported in the school district, according to its Covid-19 dashboard.
+More than 530 teachers and 1,475 students have tested positive for coronavirus.
 The dashboard also showed more than 10,000 students currently in quarantine.

+DeSantis, speaking at a news conference in West Palm Beach, said students exhibiting Covid-19 symptoms should stay home from school, but that parents should be the ones to ultimately decide whether to send their children back to the classroom.

+“I don’t think to say, anyone that was in, like, a hallway or in a classroom, that they, even if they’re healthy, should be sent home,” he said.
+“I think quarantining healthy kids deprives these kids of an ability to get an education.
+Now, maybe a parent would want a healthy kid to be quarantined if there’s an exposure, but I think that should be the choice of the parent.”

-Hillsborough Schools Superintendent Addison Davis said during the meeting, following public comment where over 90 people spoke, that he believes the current mask policy should remain in place where masks are required but parents can opt out for any reason.
+In Tampa, Hillsborough Schools Superintendent Addison Davis said at the meeting, following public comment in which more than 90 people spoke, that he believes the current mask policy should remain in place, with masks required but parents allowed to opt out for any reason.

 Davis referenced how the state could seek to withhold funding or salaries from districts that defy orders, as well as conduct forensic audits and investigations into public records requests.